Installation#

 Post-installation steps#

-When the installation script ends or the pre-built image has started, access the Web user interface at
+When the installation script completes or the pre-built image has started, access the Web user interface at:

 https://<server_ip_or_fqdn>/cluster-admin/